 - Paid for using a flat fee structure that doesn’t punish your company for its success.

 - Able to easily integrate with your other critical business software systems.

-In addition, it helps if it is modular.
-That is, it should allow you to purchase only the software capabilities you need for your company.
+In addition, it helps if it is custom.
+That is, it should allow you to build and purchase only the software capabilities you need for your company.
 It shouldn’t require you to purchase software elements you don’t want or need.

 What else to look for in a construction software product